-So, the hunting question is, how long do you need to boil them for?
-Well, it’s rather quick – the perfect soft boiled egg time is just 4 minutes.
+So, the hunting question is, how long do you need to cook soft boiled eggs?
+Well, it's rather quick - the perfect soft boiled egg time is just 4 minutes.

 - Choose super fresh eggs, with a similar size to ensure they're cooked evenly.
 I personally like to go for the organic free-range ones whenever possible.

 - Use them at room temperature.
 If you store them in the fridge, take them out one hour before cooking.

 - If you want to make sure they're cooked to perfection, use a timer instead of a clock.
 Because ultimately it's all about timing.

 - Poke a hole in the top of the eggs with a needle or egg-puncher before you start.
 This prevents them from cracking, but if you lower the heat to a light simmer when the water boils they shouldn't crack either.

 - Fill a pot with cold water and place it over high heat.
 Make sure you add enough water.
 I cover the eggs with enough water so that there is about 1 cm of water above them.

 - Bring the water to a boil, then reduce the heat slightly, plunge the eggs into it with a spoon and allow 4 minutes of cooking before taking them out of the hot water.